Date of Birth: May 22, 1977

 Passage, Dress To

 Pat didn't ride again after being diagnosed with pancreatic cancer in March 2018.
-He announced his retirement on medical grounds, saying: "I don’t want to make a huge deal of it but it’s been a tough year and it has taken its toll on my body.
+He announced his retirement in May of the following year, saying: "I don’t want to make a huge deal of it but it’s been a tough year and it has taken its toll on my body.

 "I had two surgeries and when I recovered from that I had to then face another round of chemotherapy treatment.
 It was tough going but it has all been worthwhile and thankfully it has gone very well.
 Whatever has gone in the past in my career, and I like to think I achieved a little bit, this was the biggest achievement of all, getting through this, and I definitely now see life from a different perspective.
 I can never be thankful enough to the medical people who have given me a second chance at life.

 "I’ve been very fortunate through my career to meet some great people and to ride some very good horses.
 I have a lot of cherished memories of a great career, and I’m very thankful for that.
 Now it’s the second chapter of my life.
 I think everyone has gathered by now that horses are everything in my life.
 I know nothing else and I’m determined that I’ll still work within the industry and, hopefully, I can be of some benefit."

 Pat immediately set about fundraising for pancreatic cancer trials and awareness of pancreatic cancer research and his efforts saw a sum in excess of €2.6m raised within a matter of months.
 He was at the centre of a drive by the Irish horse racing and breeding industry over Longines Irish Champions Weekend in September 2019 which culminated in the Pat Smullen Champions Race for Cancer Trials Ireland (cancertrials.ie) at the Curragh.

 A weekend of charity events included a charity dinner, an on-line auction in which items were donated by the racing and breeding community and specially-designed souvenir cups were on sale at both Leopardstown and the Curragh.